The Highlights and Shadows of Kodak Xtol BE Developer

 by Leslie Lazenby

-Kodaks's Xtol film developer is my go-to film developer, I think everyone has one.
+Kodaks’s Xtol film developer (available HERE at the FPP On-Line Store) is my go-to film developer, I think everyone has one.
 In my long film developing career I have tried many, but used consistently about 3, first Microdol-X, T-Max and Xtol.
-My shelf now consist of Xtol, Rodinal, HC110 Photographer's Formulary's TD3 and Diafine.
+My shelf now consist of Xtol, Rodinal, HC110 Photographer’s Formulary’s TD3 and Diafine.
 Xtol does 90% of film developing work load.
-Here's why.
+Here’s why.

 It is suitable for nearly all black-and-white films giving true box speed, fine grain and high sharpness.
 Xtol is an ascorbic acid, vitamin c developer, and we all know vitamins are good for us so it must be good for your film as well.
 Xtol is a solvent developer, it produces fine grain by allowing silver to redistribute during development.
 This solvent action slightly reduces resolving power.
 For a less solvent action make a working solution with Xtol 1:1 rather than use undiluted stock.
 In spite of it, many even like to push film with Xtol, personally I like Acufine and Diafine for pushing.

 Here’s one big plus for Xtol, you can mix from it’s powder form with room temperature water.
 Your water need not be 125 degrees hot, allowing it to be used sooner after mixing.
 It’s supplied in two parts A and B. Mix as package recommends, “A” first until it is all dissolved, be prepared it is pink, then add “B” and it all clears up.